gordon-cs/Project-Phoenix/README.md

 ### How To:

 #### How do I find the project? <a name="how-do-i-find-the-project"></a>
-The code for this project is hosted on github.
-This is the link.
+The code for this project is hosted in this repository.
 It is part of the projects hosted by the gordon-cs group, so you will need to be a part of that group and added as a collaborator on the project in order to commit changes to the repository.

 #### How do I make changes and run the project to test? <a name="how-do-i-make-changes-and-run-the-project-to-test"></a>
 This assumes you have a working understanding of the basics of git and the way github works.
 If you don’t, we suggest you start there before moving forward.

-If you were not already aware, the project is written in c# using the ASP.NET framework.
-At the time of writing, a new cross-platform .NET framework is being developed, but it wasn’t stable enough for us.
+If you were not already aware, the project is written in C# using the ASP.NET framework.
 We are using the 4.6 version of the .NET framework, so the project can only be run on a windows machine with Visual Studio.
-If you are reading, this, chances are that have been given access to a Virtual Machine to do development work on the project.
-Use that.
+If you are reading this, chances are that have been given access to a Virtual Machine to do development work on the project.

 - Clone the project from the github repository.
-This should give you almost all the code you need to work on the project.
+This should give you all the code you need to work on the project.
-- Fire up visual studio.
-Open Project => Navigate to the folder you just cloned => Select the root “Phoenix.sln” file.
+- Start up Visual Studio.
+Open Project => Navigate to the folder you just cloned => Select the “Phoenix.sln” file.
 - When the project finishes loading, you should see the project files and folders on the right.
-The main pane is the editing window.
-- Make whatever changes you want.
-Save of course.
+- Make whatever changes you want and save.
 - On the right-hand side, select the Phoenix node, then click on the properties tab on the far-right.
 Make note of the SSL URL, specifically the port number.
 - Start debugging by clicking on the Green play button on the top, or Debug => Start Debugging.
-- After a few moments, the bottom status bar should turn orange, and the browser should fire up.
+- After a few moments, the bottom status bar should turn orange, and the browser should start.
 Initially, it will try to go to “https://localhost:SOMEPORT”.
 It will get the port wrong, correct it with the port number you took note of earlier and you should be set.

 #### How do I publish my changes to the live websites? <a name="how-do-i-publish-my-changes-to-the-live-websites"></a>
 There are two live websites accessible from within the Gordon network.
-You need to be connected to GordonNET to access them, so make sure you are not using data if you are on a phone.
+You need to be connected to GordonNET to access them.

-The workflow will go something like this:
+This is an example of the workflow:
 - Make a change and test it locally by running it directly from Visual Studio
-- Once you are confident that it is working, you publish it to rcitrain.gordon.edu
+- Once you are confident that it is working, publish it to rcitrain.gordon.edu
 - As the name might suggest, rcitrain.gordon.edu is the development site.
-Use it to make sure the changes work as expected once they have been pushed to the big wild web.
-Once you are sure everything works, here, you can be sure it will work for users.
+Use it to make sure the changes work as expected on the web
-- Publish to rci.gordon.edu
+- Once you are sure everything works on rcitrain.gordon.edu, publish to rci.gordon.edu

 Publish profiles have been set up to make publishing hassle free.
-When you publish to rcitrain.gordon.edu, the published web app will access the RCITrain database.
-When you publish to rci.gordon.edu, the published web app will access the main RCI database.
+When you publish to rcitrain.gordon.edu, the published web application will access the RCITrain database.
+When you publish to rci.gordon.edu, the published web applicatoin will access the main RCI database.
 This should happen automatically.

 To publish:
-- If you are running Visual Studio, close.
-Re-open it, this time as an administrator.
-How to do this is left as an exercise to the user.
+- Open Visual Studio as an administrator.
 - At the top, click on Build => Publish Phoenix.
-- A Publish Web window should be opened.
+- A Publish Web window will open.
 You will find a drop down at the top with two options: RCI_Publish_DEV and RCI_Publish
-- Select RCI_Publish_DEV and hit publish to publish to rcitrain.gordon.edu
+- Select RCI_Publish_DEV and click publish to publish to rcitrain.gordon.edu
-- Select RCI_Publish and hit publish to publish to rci.gordon.edu
+- Select RCI_Publish and click publish to publish to rci.gordon.edu

 #### How do I change the format of the fine email? <a name="how-do-I-change-the-format-of-the-fine-email"></a>
 Ok, so you have set up shop and received your first task; “Change the format of the fine emails to so and so”.
 Your first questions might be: What are fine emais?
 Where are they and how can I change them?
 No worries, we anticipated this and got you covered.